Jane Cherrington

 Connect on LinkedIn

-Jane has had a successful career as a waste and environmental management specialist with over 25 years of industry and public sector experience, so brings an extensive knowledge of waste strategy and environmental legislative change.
+Jane has had a successful career as a waste and environmental management specialist with over 25 years of industry and public sector experience, bringing an extensive knowledge of waste strategy and environmental legislative change.
 Jane currently works for Local Partnerships providing technical and specialist support to the Welsh Government, DEFRA and Local Authorities on Policy reforms, infrastructure for hard to recycle materials and service change.
 Prior to joining Local Partnerships, Jane was previously the Head of Recycling Services for Cardiff Council, delivering a wide array of infrastructure and service change projects, as well as managing the frontline operations.
 Jane has considerable experience in shaping the strategic direction and policy of organisations, as well as delivering the infrastructure and processes to deliver change through project management.

 Huw Irranca-Davies MS